codebar/tutorials/js/lesson4/tutorial.md

 * JSON
 * Loading API data into web pages
 * Using jQuery AJAX functionality
+* Using the fetch() API

 ### Goal

 By the end of this tutorial you will have built:

 * A webpage that can retrieve information about a specified GitHub user
-* A webpage that can show the upcoming schedule for BBC shows
+* A webpage that can show random generated quiz questions

 # HTTP Requests